When the house was purchased, the powder room was quite dark.

 Meanwhile I had purchased a new mirror that arrived about the time I had finished painting the vanity.

-When I asked my granddaughter if she likes the bathroom she exclaimed: Yes, I do!
+Hanging these fish at eye level just for my granddaughter, I asked her if she likes the bathroom.
+She exclaimed: Yes, I do!

-I thought so, because she loves to run to get the little stool in the corner to take to the bathroom to wash her hands, I think just to wash her hands because I never see her do that at her house! 😉
+My granddaughter loves to run to get the little stool in the corner to take to the bathroom to wash her hands as often as she can just to enjoy the space.

 MORE PAINT LEFT OVER